Budget cycle

 • 1 January: Start of the budget year.
 The ministers set out to implement their budgets.

 • End of March, begin of April: Framework letter.
-The Minister of Finance draws up the so-called Framework letter, stating the windfalls, shortfalls and financial claims of ministers for new policy.
+The minister of Finance draws up the so-called framework letter, stating the windfalls, shortfalls and financial claims of ministers for new policy.

-• Before 1 June: Spring Memorandum The Minister of Finance presents the Spring Memorandum and the accompanying supplementary budget bills.
+• Before 1 June: Spring Memorandum.
+The minister of Finance presents the Spring Memorandum and the accompanying supplementary budget bills.

 • Before 1 December: Autumn Memorandum.
-The Minister of Finance presents the Autumn Memorandum and the accompanying supplementary budget bills.
+The minister of Finance presents the Autumn Memorandum and the accompanying supplementary budget bills.

-• 31 December: End of the Budget year.
+• 31 December: End of the budget year.

-• First quarter: the Central Government's annual report and the report of the Netherlands Court of Audit.
+• First quarter: the central government's annual report and the report of the Netherlands Court of Audit.
 Ministers draw up annual reports that are assessed by the Netherlands Court of Audit.

 • Third Wednesday in May: Accountability Day.
 End of the budget cycle.
-The Minister of Finance presents the annual reports to the House of Representatives.
+The minister of Finance presents the annual reports to the House of Representatives.
 The Netherlands Court of Audit presents its reports on the annual reports of the government departments.
 The House of Representatives checks if the budgets have been properly implemented.

 The budget cycle spans three calendar years.
 Budgets must be prepared, implemented, balanced and accounted for.
 In one calendar year three budget cycles intermingle.
 Budget documents submitted to the House can relate to the past, current or next year.

 The budget cycle is most complicated in spring.
-In spring 2017, for instance, the Cabinet discusses the headlines of the National Budget for 2018.
+In spring 2017, for instance, the cabinet discusses the headlines of the national budget for 2018.
 Meanwhile, the House of Representatives discusses the current budget (Spring Memorandum 2017), as well as the annual reports over the past year (2016).